 Which workloads make sense for cloud?

 Cloud Foundation can help you determine if cloud is the best option for a specific workload or application.
 This depends on the application itself, the nature of the workload, the data, and industry regulations or business requirements.

 Taking a systematic approach to your organization’s workloads, applications, and requirements for the cloud will help you save time and money down the road.

 Finding the right fit with Azure, AWS, or both

 With extensive experience deploying solutions in both Azure and AWS, we understand the benefits and challenges of both platforms.
 Choosing one platform over the other often depends on your business goals.

-Envisioning will help you consider factors important to your business, including ease of integration, security, compliance, post-sales service, consumption and ongoing support requirements.
+Cloud Foundation will help you consider factors important to your business, including ease of integration, security, compliance, post-sales service, consumption and ongoing support requirements.

 Preparing for Transformation

 Most importantly, Cloud Foundation will help you build the right foundation for success.
 Over the years, we unfortunately have witnessed cloud decisions based on technology alone.
 It’s easy to skip over the organizational changes that are needed for deployments to succeed.

 For example, many routine tasks once performed by in-house staff — such as provisioning compute resources, performing system backups, and other administrative functions — will now be the responsibility of the cloud provider.
 You’ll need formal change management procedures and effective communication with your cloud provider.